imkailey/JRNL/live.md

 - The event was the first-ever benefit of such a magnitude
 - a supergroup of performers that included Harrison, fellow ex-Beatle Ringo Starr, Bob Dylan, Eric Clapton, Billy Preston, Leon Russell and the band Badfinger.
 In addition, Shankar and Ali Akbar Khan
 - a big indian music focus for some reason
+  - pakistan is close to india, bangladesh split off from pakistan, and a lot of refugees from bangladesh went to india
 - estimated $12 million had been sent to Bangladesh
 - seems as though wasnt that much controvercy in where the aid went in the end
 - a lot of issues getting the rights to musicians